gsamuele78/Linux-File-Librarian/README.md

 ### Core Philosophy
 - **Configuration over Code:** All user settings are in a single `conf/config.ini` file.
 No need to edit Python scripts for setup.
 - **Non-Destructive:** Your original files are never touched or deleted.
 The system only copies the selected files to a new location.
-- **Intelligent Categorization:** Uses a multi-tiered approach (TTRPG knowledge base, folder name analysis, file type) to logically sort every file.
+- **Intelligent Categorization:** Uses a multi-tiered approach (TTRPG knowledge base, enhanced media detection, folder name analysis, file type) to logically sort every file.
+- **Enhanced Media Management:** Similar to MediaElch, extracts metadata from PDFs, videos, audio, images, and documents, creating NFO files for rich organization.
 - **Robust & Transparent:** Handles common errors (like corrupted files or broken web links) gracefully and provides clear feedback.
 - **Clean Logging:** Automatically cleans old log files at startup to prevent disk space issues and provide fresh logs for each run.